narengan/cis/cli/cli-firewall.md

 **NAME**

-   `cloud-internet-services firewall-delete` - Delete  a firewall rule by ID.
+   `firewall-delete` - Delete  a firewall rule by ID.

 **USAGE**